unclescrewtape/redesigned-eureka/README.md

  [elk]
  10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
+- Run the playbook.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- SSH into the Elk VM and run ```sudo docker ps``` to verify the playbook executed properly and that the container is running.
+- In a browser, go to <public.ip/app/kibana>.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_